freemarker/freemarker3/trunk/freemarker/src/manual/docgen-help/editors-readme.txt

 - For the editing use XXE (XMLmind XML Editor), with its default XML *source* formatting settings (identation, max line length and like).
-  You should install the "DocBook for Freemarker" addon, which you can find somwhere in the same SVN module as this file.
-(Tested with XXE 3.6.1.)
+  You should install the "DocBook 5 for Freemarker" addon, which you can find in the "docgen" top-level SVN module.

 - Understand all document conventions in the Preface chapter (look at the XML source code of the examples there).
 Note that all